 - Non-Consensual Sexual Contact (or attempt) – Any intentional sexual contact that occurs without consent or capacity to give consent or by use of force.
 Sexual contact includes touching of a person’s intimate parts (including genitalia, groin, breast, or buttocks, or clothing covering any of those areas), or using force to cause a person to touch their own or another person’s intimate parts.

 - Non-Consensual Sexual Intercourse (or attempt) – Penetration of the vagina or anus with any object or body part, or oral copulation (mouth to genital contact or genital to mouth contact) without consent or capacity to give consent or by use of force.

 - Retaliation – Any adverse action taken against a person making a complaint of sexual misconduct, cooperating in an investigation or hearing of alleged sexual misconduct, or against any individual perceived to be involved in reporting, in an investigation, or hearing of sexual misconduct.
 Retaliation includes but is not limited to, confirmed or implied behaviors or actions (including electronic or on-line activity) which intimidate, threaten, or harass, or result in other adverse actions threatened or taken.
 An individual reporting sexual misconduct is entitled to protection from any form of retaliation following a report that is made in good faith, even if the report is later not substantiated based on the available evidence.
 Retaliation does not include good faith actions lawfully pursued in response to a report of prohibited conduct.

-- A lack of physical or other resistance on the part of a participant does not constitute consent.
+- Silence, or a lack of physical or other resistance on the part of a participant, does not constitute consent.

 a) Physical violence means that a person is exerting control over another person through the use of physical force.
 Examples of physical violence include hitting, punching, slapping, kicking, restraining, choking/strangulation, and brandishing or using any weapon.